Link to this sectionHailo Export for Ultralytics YOLO Models#

 The script below compiles a YOLO11n detection model from .pt to .hef at a fixed 640-pixel input size.
 It exports to ONNX using Ultralytics, then compiles with Hailo DFC using COCO128 as a small calibration dataset.

-Before running the script, download the matching YOLO11n NMS config file from the Hailo Model Zoo or create your own Hailo NMS JSON for the model.
+Before running the script, provide a Hailo NMS JSON that matches the exact YOLO11n export graph, class count, strides, and fixed input size.
 Reuse this script as a known YOLO11n starting point; custom models need matching end nodes, .alls directives, and NMS settings.

 import random